prahladjshenoy/StonePapaerScissor/README.md

 # Stone Paper Scissor

-  ## info:
+  ## Info
-    Stone Paper Scissor is a Game paly on terminal .
+    Stone Paper Scissor is a Game paly on terminal .You can also run it on Docker checkit out 👇
-  ## Docker:
+  ## Docker
     docker pull prahladjshenoy/stone-paper-scissor:v0